ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

 This can be particularly useful in situations where the function you are calling might not always be defined:

-Property Access and Computed Property Access: The method also handles regular property access (`a.b`) and computed property access (`a[b]`) by checking for the presence of a dot or an opening bracket, respectively.
+**Property Access and Computed Property Access**: The method also handles regular property access (`a.b`) and computed property access (`a[b]`) by checking for the presence of a dot or an opening bracket, respectively.
 It constructs the corresponding expression nodes accordingly.

 ```js
     else if (this.eat(tt.dot)) {